Atlanta City Council

-The Atlanta City Council is the main municipal legislative body for the city of Atlanta, Georgia, United States.
-It consists of 16 members primarily elected from 12 districts within the city.
-The Atlanta City Government is divided into three bodies: the legislative, executive and judicial branches.
-The Atlanta City Council serves as the legislative branch.
-City departments, under the direction of the mayor, constitute the executive branch and the Courts, the judicial branch.
+The Atlanta City Council (formerly the Atlanta Board of Aldermen until 1974) is the main municipal legislative body for the city of Atlanta, Georgia, United States.
+It consists of 16 members: the council president, twelve members elected from districts within the city, and three members representing at-large posts.
+The city council is the legislative branch of the Atlanta city government.